 Efforts intensify to reach 10 trapped coal miners in Mexico

-The collapse occurred after the miners breached a neighboring area filled with water on Wednesday, officials said.
+The collapse occurred Wednesday after the miners breached a neighboring area filled with water, officials said.
 Authorities had not reported any contact with the trapped miners since the collapse.

 A National Guard plane was expected to arrive Thursday with six special forces scuba divers who could enter the mine when conditions allow.